scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

 ## ✅ Example: Filter by Multiple Contact Records
-_This example returns all records in the selected object that are related to two specific contacts, based on their record IDs._
+_This example returns all records in the selected object that are related to two specific contacts, based on their contact IDs._

 ```json
 {